HYPONATREMIA

 - Give free water (D5W)

-- ± Desmopressin (DDAVP clamp strategy)
+- ± Desmopressin (DDAVP clamp strategy-DDAVP 2 mcg IV q8hrs scheduled)

 4. CALCULATION OF SODIUM DEFICIT